WHAT IS A FLOATING DECK?

 Floating decks are simple, attractive and relatively easy to build.
 Adding a floating deck to your backyard can provide a much-needed platform for patio furniture, a grill, a hammock and other backyard amenities.

 BUILDING A FLOATING DECK: WHAT YOU NEED TO KNOW

-One of the biggest perks of a floating deck is that you probably won’t need to get a permit to build it.
-The International Residential Code says you won’t need a permit for your floating deck if your project meets the following criteria.
-Always check with your local building department for local regulations.
+One of the biggest plusses of a floating deck is that you (probably) won’t need to get a permit to build it.
+Always check with your local building department for local regulations, but the International Residential Code says you won’t need a permit for your floating deck if your project meets the following criteria:

 - It’s not more than 30 inches above the ground

 - It’s not in front of an egress door

 A floating deck offers numerous advantages.
 In addition to not requiring a building permit, floating decks are far easier and faster to build than elevated decks.
 They also don’t require frost depth footings and don’t need handrails because they’re so close to the ground.
 Because a floating deck is ground level, repairing and maintaining them is relatively easy.

 Always use pressure-treated lumber to build a floating deck frame.
 If you can find ground contact pressure-treated lumber, that’s even better.
 The extra processing these boards go through protects them from deterioration, which is an additional threat because floating decks are so close to the ground.

 As for decking material, there are many kinds of lumber that work great, such as redwood and cedar.
 You can also use pressure-treated lumber or southern yellow pine for the decking.
 Composite decking material is also a popular choice thanks to its durability and low maintenance.
 It won’t bend, crack, splinter or warp, which are more reasons homeowners love it.